A Survey on Bayesian Deep Learning: Deep Learning

 where $\Y$, $\W$, and $\V$ denote the weight matrices for input-to-hidden, hidden-to-hidden, and hidden-to-output connections, respectively, and $\b$ and $\c$ are the corresponding biases.
 If the task is to classify the input data at each time step, we can compute the classification probability as $\p_t=\mbox{softmax}(\oo_t)$ where

-Similar to feedforward networks, to train an RNN, a generalized back-propagation algorithm called \emph{back-propagation through time} (BPTT) \cite{dlbook} can be used.
-Essentially the gradients are computed through the unrolled network as shown in Figure \ref{fig:rnn_unroll} with shared weights and biases for all time steps.
+Similar to feedforward networks, an RNN is trained with a generalized back-propagation algorithm called \emph{back-propagation through time} (BPTT) \cite{dlbook}.
+Essentially the gradients are computed through the unrolled network as shown in Figure \ref{fig:ffn_rnn}(right) with shared weights and biases for all time steps.